FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ### With the actualize_script.php script

-This method is available only if you have access to the installation server scheduled tasks.
+This method is only available if you have access to the scheduled tasks of the machine on which your FreshRSS instance is installed.

 The script is named *actualize_script.php* and is located in the *app* folder.
 The scheduled task syntax will not be explained here.
 However, here is [a quick introduction to crontab](http://www.adminschoice.com/crontab-quick-reference/) that might help you.